 Cigarette usages in the 19070s was around 35% of the population, now it is down to the low teens and single digits.
 What does this have to do with food pricing?
-Simply put there is a role for policy intervention either via taxes or more stringent laws of both to guide manufacturers, retailers and the public to find better health choices.
+Simply put, there is a role for policy intervention either via taxes or more stringent laws or both to guide manufacturers, retailers and the public to find better health choices.

 The reliance on price promotions to drive sales and create perceptions of value is a distraction to the real issue of public safety that was addressed by the introduction of the public smoking laws and then the marketing and sale of cigarettes.

 It is time to consider a new approach to food manufacturing, marketing and consumption.